koshijpn/Project_Luno_Premium/README.md

 ## Cryptocurrency Price Comparison Script

 ### Introduction
-This Node.js script allows users to compare Bitcoin (BTC) prices between Binance and Luno, two popular cryptocurrency exchanges.
+This script allows users to compare Bitcoin (BTC) prices between Binance and Luno, two popular cryptocurrency exchanges.
 It retrieves real-time prices, calculates the price difference, and provides a percentage-based Luno premium.

+### Develop Environment

+Javascript, Nodejs, BinanceAPI, lunoapi

 ### Prerequisites
 Before using the script, make sure to set up the following: